Financial Aid Guide for Graduate Students

 A fellowship is a special type of grant that's typically offered only to graduate students.
 Often, there is a service requirement attached to the fellowship.
 For example, the fellowship recipient may be required to teach classes or conduct a specific research project.

-Assistantships are similar, though they almost always require the recipient to carry out specific work tasks like research and teaching.
-Assistantships are usually offered directly by the graduate school where you're studying, while fellowships can be offered by your school or external organizations.
+Assistantships are similar, although they almost always require the recipient to carry out specific work tasks like research and teaching.
+Your graduate school will usually offer assistantships, while schools and external organizations can offer fellowships.

-Fellowships and assistantships can cover tuition, books, and supplies and do not need to be repaid.
-Some come with a stipend — which can be quite large — to help cover living expenses.
+Fellowships and assistantships can cover tuition, books, and supplies.
+You don't need to repay them.
+Some come with a stipend to help cover living expenses — and it can be quite large.
 For instance, the DOE NNSA Stewardship Science Graduate Fellowship comes with a yearly $36,000 stipend.

 Popular Fellowships for Graduate Students